 The Hoteikan dojo was founded in 1974 by Grand Master Emilio Claudio Jr. and Grandmaster Robert Hasman.
 Grand Master Emilio Claudio Jr. contributed Sosuishitsu Ryu Jujitsu and Judo, he is currently the instructor at West Point Military Academy and the late Sensei Robert Hasman contributed the art of Shotokan Karate and was formerly the instructor at the New York Department of Corrections.
 Together both men created the Hoteikan System which was founded to establish perfection of the Mind, Body and Spirit and dedicated to the combined arts.
-Today there are 4 Hoteikan system locations including: Arizona, South Dakota, West Point NY, and Brooklyn NY.
+Today there are 6 Hoteikan system locations including: Arizona, Long Island, West Point NY, South Dakota, Georgia and Brooklyn NY.
 This site is the Hoteikan System Brooklyn location.

 The Sosuishi-Ryu Jujutsu Dojo in New Jersey owned by Sensei Nelsen Fleming was named 'Hoteikan' (Sensei Fleming was Emilio Claudio’s Jujutsu Sensei in the early '60s).
 After the Dojo closed, Sensei Claudio kept the name 'Hoteikan', which means 'House of Hotei'.
 Hotei is known as the happy china man, and is often depicted as the Buddha with a sack and a staff.
 Sensei Claudio moved from Dojo to Dojo, looking for and training with the best Judo and Jujitsu martial artists he could find.
 He honed his skills at the Paja Dojo, with the Judo Twins, and with Sensei Pereira at the Tremont School of Judo and Jujitsu.